linhbngo/linhbngo/_pages/03_publications.md

 author_profile: true
 ---

+Khan, S. M., Chowdhury, M., **Ngo, L. B.**, & Apon, A. (2020).
+Multi-class Twitter Data Categorization and Geocoding with a Novel Computing Framework. *Cities*, 26, 102410.

+**Ngo, L. B.**, Cui, L., Chen ,S. (2019, April).
+Computing Infrastructures to Support Cybersecurity Education.
+In *Proceedings of the 34th Annual Spring Conference of the Pennsylvania Computer and Information Science Educators (PACISE)*.

-DeFever, R. S., Hanger, W., Sarupria, S., Kilgannon, J., Apon, A. W., & **Ngo, L. B**.
-(2019, July).
+DeFever, R. S., Hanger, W., Sarupria, S., Kilgannon, J., Apon, A. W., & **Ngo, L. B.** (2019, July).
 Building A Scalable Forward Flux Sampling Framework using Big Data and HPC.
 In *Proceedings of the Practice and Experience in Advanced Research Computing Conference Series: Rise of the Machines (learning)* (pp. 1-8).
 ACM.

 **Ngo, L. B.**, & Denton, J. (2019).
 Using CloudLab as a Scalable Platform for Teaching Cluster Computing.
 Journal of Computational Science, 10(1).